StorPool Release Notes¶

 note that for completely idle clusters the average value stays the same as it was for the past 128 requests.
 Though we rarely see an idle cluster, and all production clusters are running the IO latency monitoring service, that will regularly populate and change the average values.

 They could also be viewed from the CLI (See 12.8.4.
-Disk list performance info for more info)
+Disk list performance information for more info)

 After a while, there will be enough data to define a threshold for each disk type globally.
 This threshold usually depends on the use case and the actual workload in the cluster, the drives used, whether a drive is behind a controller with a journal on the controller’s cachevault/battery or on an NVMe device, and probably other factors as well.